 - A Feast for Crows and A Dance with Dragons succumb to the sprawling, complex nature of the Song of Ice and Fire storyline that had previously been a selling point.
 The series has always been about gradual plot development and long term pay-offs, with a lot of detail put into exploring the backdrop of the action and the world in general — but this was all complemented by significant happenings.
 Though some POV characters had less to do than others, each book had dramatic arc to it.
 Feast and Dance, meanwhile, are criticized for (among other things) essentially very little happening because the focus is drawn so wide, with so much time spent describing characters and places that don't really matter.

-- Similarly, while The Wheel of Time always suffered from a ridiculous number of subplots, dozens of viewpoint characters and massive wordcount padding, in the earlier books it was easier to overlook this because Robert Jordan was able to write an interesting story into each thread of the epic.
-Then came Crossroads of Twilight, when the first section of the book was dedicated to showing what various characters had been doing during the Battle of Shadar Logoth, which was essentially "nothing at all."
+- Similarly, while The Wheel of Time always suffered from too many subplots, dozens of viewpoint characters and massive word count padding, in the earlier books it was easier to overlook this because Robert Jordan was able to write an interesting story into each thread of the epic.
+Then came Crossroads of Twilight, when the first section of the book was dedicated to showing what various characters had been doing during the Battle of Shadar Logoth, which was essentially 'nothing at all.'
 Crossroads of Twilight was seen as the weakest book in the series for this reason.

 Live Action TV